 Lucius Fox (The Dark Knight)

 Lucius Fox is an INTP.
+INTPs are often drawn to careers in science and engineering.
+They are excellent at finding creative solutions to problems and are always looking for new and better ways to do things.
+Lucius Fox is the perfect example of an INTP in action.
 He uses his creativity and rationale to think up new and exciting inventions for Batman.
 His analytical skills and adaptability allow him to continually innovate and think of new ways in which to help Batman save Gotham through STEM.
+While Lucius may not be as flashy or well-known as some of Batman’s other allies, his contributions are just as important.
+He is the brains behind the operation and without him, Batman would not be nearly as successful.

 Will Hunting (Good Will Hunting)